schatzlab/biomedicalresearch2021/assignments/assignment3/README.md

 Assignment Date: Monday, Sept.
 27, 2021 <br>
 Due Date: Monday, Oct.
 4, 2021 @ 11:59pm <br>

-Some of the tools you will need to use only run in a Unix environemnt.
+Some of the tools you will need to use only run in a Unix environment.
 For this, you should use Docker.
 This Docker instance has these tools preinstalled: [https://github.com/mschatz/wga-essentials](https://github.com/mschatz/wga-essentials)

 ### Assignment Overview